KabbAmine/gulp-vim/README.md

 let g:gv_rvm_hack = 1
 ```

+If its not working, consider using [Tpope's vim-rvm plugin](https://github.com/tpope/vim-rvm).

 ### Go back to the shell prompt

 By default with `GulpExt`, when the gulp task is completed, the terminal is closed.